 Figure 1: XRD patterns (circles) and Rietveld refinements (solid lines) of the polycrystalline $Y{1-x}Sm_xCo_5$ samples (with x=0.00, 0.12, 0.18, 0.31 and 0.40).
-The Miller indexs correspond to the main peaks of the YCo5 phase and the black dots indicate the peaks from the Y_2O_3 phase.
+The Miller indexs correspond to the main peaks of the YCo5 phase and the black dots indicate the peaks from the Y2O3 phase.

-Figure 2: Lattice parameters a and c, and unit cell volume of the $Y{1-x}Sm_xCo_5$ samples for different Sm doping x obtained from the Rietveld refinement analysis of our X-ray diffraction patterns.
+Figure 2: Lattice parameters a and c, and unit cell volume of the $Y{1-x}Sm_xCo_5$ samples for different Sm doping x obtained from the Rietveld refinement method.
+Since this phase has the hexagonal P6/mmm space group symmetry, the lattice parameter a and b are the same.
+Dashed lines are guide to eyes.